kashmir96/osoappliance/content/directory/appliance-parts-suppliers/omega-appliances.md

 type: "Appliance Parts Suppliers"
 categories: ["New Zealand"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-parts-suppliers/omega-appliances.webp
+ image: /img/kitchenappliances/11.webp
- alt: 'Logo for Omega Appliances the Appliance Parts Suppliers from New Zealand'
+ alt: 'NewZealand from omegaappliances'
 ---

 # Omega Appliances is an Appliance Parts Supplier from New Zealand.